Jonathan Jackson (Illinois politician)

-Jonathan Luther Jackson (born January 7, 1966) is an American politician, businessman, and activist serving as the U.S. representative for since 2023.
-A member of the Democratic Party and son of Rev. Jesse Jackson, he was previously the national spokesman for the Rainbow/PUSH Coalition, a financial analyst, and a partner in the Chicago-based beer distributorship River North Sales and Service.
+Jonathan Luther Jackson (born January 7, 1966) is an American activist and politician serving as the U.S. representative for since 2023.
+A member of the Democratic Party and son of Rev. Jesse Jackson, he was previously the national spokesman for the Rainbow/PUSH Coalition, a financial analyst, and a partner in the beer distributorship River North Sales and Service, based in Chicago.

 Early life and education

-Jackson was born in Chicago, to Jesse Jackson, a noted civil rights activist and Baptist minister, and Jacqueline Lavinia Jackson.
+Jackson was born in Chicago to Jesse Jackson, the noted civil rights activist and Baptist minister, and Jacqueline Lavinia Jackson.
 His godfather was Martin Luther King Jr., from whom Jackson gets his middle name.
 Jackson has five siblings, Santita Jackson and former U.S. Representative Jesse Jackson Jr., his elders, and Yusef, Jacqueline Jackson, and Ashley, his younger siblings.

 Jackson attended Whitney M. Young Magnet High School in Chicago, where he was a student-athlete.
 He attended his parents' alma mater, North Carolina A&T State University in Greensboro, North Carolina, to study business where he obtained his bachelor's degree.
 He is also an MBA graduate of the Kellogg School of Management at Northwestern University in Evanston, Illinois.